-Evaluations were performed at the beginning and conclusion of treatment, and again four weeks following the completion of treatment.
-Patients received 10 treatment sessions, five times a week for two weeks.
-The Ga-Al-As laser, which emits a continuous beam of 830 nm with a power density of 0.9 Joule/cm2 for 30 seconds, in full contact, at right angles to four points on the upper trapezius in the neck region, was applied to the treatment group for 20 minutes, together with hot pack for 20 minutes, timed TENS, and stretching exercises.
-The control group received placebo laser for 20 minutes, hot pack for 20 minutes, TENS, and stretching exercises.
-Only placebo laser were applied during machine was closed.
-So patient knew as it opened.
-The home program was set to three sets of 20 repetitions each and included isometric neck exercises and joint neck ROM exercises.
+Evaluations were performed at the beginning and conclusion of the treatment, and again four weeks following the completion of the treatment.
+The patients received 10 treatment sessions, five times a week for two weeks.
+The Ga-Al-As laser, which emits a continuous beam of 830 nm with a power density of 0.9 Joule/cm for 30 seconds, in full contact, at right angles to four points on the upper trapezius in the neck region, was applied to the treatment group for 20 minutes, together with a hot pack for 20 minutes, timed TENS, and stretching exercises.
+The control group received a placebo laser for 20 minutes, a hot pack for 20 minutes, TENS, and stretching exercises.
+The placebo laser was applied when machine was turned off.
+However, the patient believed it was turned on.
+A home exercise program was designed as three sets of 20 repetitions each and it included isometric neck exercises and joint neck ROM exercises.
 Each patient was shown the exercise program and asked to apply it every day for a period of one month.
-They weren't use any analgesics.
+The study subjects did not use any analgesics.